ethmacc/CASA0022_TerRanger/README.md

 - ```Arduino/DistanceArray_ai``` - Push this version to the Nano 33 for the later device that uses gesture recognition (a double tap of the walking stick) to trigger the LiDAR sensors to take a sample

 ### Enclosure
+The enclosure can be simply printed from the

 ### Mobile Application